bobbytrapz/label/README.md

 A simple labeling utility in one file that only depends on the standard library.

 It's not pretty but it should work.

-Work is still in progress it is not well tested.
+*Work is still in progress and it is not well tested.*

 I want to support video labeling in the future.

 ## Install

-Just copy [label](/label?raw=true) to where you need it.
+Just save [label](/label?raw=true) to where you need it.

 ## Important notes